• Skip to primary navigation

 Aimtell lets you set up personalized push notifications based on shopper behavior.
 Did a site visitor recently view a product in your store?
 Build a notification to show them a discount code for that item on their next visit.
 Or, you could set a notification to appear for shoppers with abandoned carts that reminds them of the items they left.

-If you’re new to web push notifications, start by reading two of Aimtell’s resources: The Beginner’s Guide to Website Push Notifications and Web Push Notifications: Retail and eCommerce.
-Once you’ve read these resources, move on to the “The Beginner’s Guide to Aimtell” to learn the ins and outs of the tool.
+If you’re new to web push notifications, start by reading two of Aimtell’s resources: The Beginner’s Guide to Website Push Notifications and Web Push Notifications: Retail and e-commerce.
+Once you’ve read these resources, move on to “The Beginner’s Guide to Aimtell” to learn the ins and outs of the tool.

 Educational resources

 We all have more free time on our hands now that we’re stuck inside.
 You can sharpen your marketing skills with these free classes.
 Many of the courses are typically pricey, so take advantage of them while they’re free and build your knowledge.
-Learn more from the 10 Free Tools for eCommerce Marketers During Covid-19.
+Learn more from the 10 Free Tools for Ecommerce Marketers During Covid-19.

 5. Moz Academy